A NOTE ABOUT SUMMER 2021

 We welcome all LGBTQ+ youth and allies, ages 12-18, to apply for camp.
 Our camp is a hybrid between a traditional summer camp and a leadership institute, with a queer twist!
 Applicants should have an interest in growing as a leader and creating a more just world.
 We have campers who are shy, outgoing, confident leaders, new in their leadership journey, sporty, glamorous, gamers, drag artists, all different body types and backgrounds… and more!
 There is no right or wrong way to be a Brave Trails camper.

 Here are some things the camper should feel comfortable as well:

-- A space that is LGBTQ+ centric and safe for campers to explore, question, and share thier idenitity.
+- A space that is LGBTQ+ centered and safe for campers to explore, question, and share their idenitity.